Engineering, Science

 Mandatory

-Various projects spread over the three years.
+Various projects spread over three years.

-- mathematical engineering project in3rd year ;
+- 3rd-year mathematical engineering project;

-- digital simulation project in4th year ;
+- Digital simulation project in4th year;

 Read more